 11 APPENDIX

-Building and Design Approval Application Form

-Land Owners Details
+Building and Design Approval Application Form Land Owners Details

 Name

 Current Address

 Phone

 Email

 Land Owners Details

 Lot Number

 Street Address

-Builder Designer Ar chitect
+Builder Designer Arc chitect

 Company Name

 Contact

 Address

 Phone

 Email

-Building Design Detai ds .
+Building Design Detail S

 Builder

 Building Model (if applicable)

 Floor Area

-Submission Requirem ents.
+Submission Requireme ents.

-2 x copies of each of th e following plans are required:
+The following plans are com.au . required and should be submitted to designapprovalvic@avid.

-Site Plan Showing proposed structures, setbacks from all boundaries, eaves overhang, fencing locations, outbuildings, driveway and path areas.
+l structures, setbacks from all boundaries, eaves overhang, outbuildings, driveway and path areas.
 Minimum Scale 1:200.

-Floor Plan/s Including Roof Pla Floor Plan/s Including Roof Plan Minimum Scale 1:100.
+Floor Plan/s Including Roof Plan n Minimum Scale 1:100.

-Elevations All elevations of the structure(s) including building and roof heights, roof forms and roof pitch.
-Minimum Scale 1:100.
+Elevations All elevations of the roof pitch.
+Minimum e structure(s) including building and roof heights, roof forms and m Scale 1:100.

-Landscape Plan Including driveway location and material, planting locations, lawn areas and planting schedule.
-Minimum Scale 1:200.
+location and material, planting locations, lawn areas and Minimum Scale 1:200.

-Schedule of Mater
+Schedule of Materials and Colours In the form attached.

-Approval of the Building proposal as detailed in this submission is requested.
-I/ we acknowledge that an incomplete application cannot be considered and that approval by the BBDAC is not a building approval nor does it imply compliance with the building code, Building Regulations or City of Wyndham Planning Scheme.
+Approval of the Bu ilding proposal as detailed in this submission is requested.
+I/

+we acknowledge that an incomplete application cannot be considered and that approval by the BBDAC is not a building approval nor does it imply compliance with

+Builder / Designer / Owner

 DISCLAIMER:

-- 1. The receipt of documents, including building plans, colour and materials specifications, any assessment of compliance by Investa or the Covenant Administrator, their review, assessment or comment on the those documents or any other documents prepared by or on behalf of or provided by the Owner, does not result in the assumption of any obligation or liability by Investa or the Covenant Administrator and does not affect the Owner's obligations or absolve the Owner from its obligations and its responsibility to comply with these Design Guidelines.
-Owners, Designers and Builders should review these Design Guidelines in conjunction with the land sales contract. - 2.
-Avia Property Group may from time to time, in its absolute discretion, vary, relax or waive any of the requirements under these Design Guidelines.
+- The receipt of documents, including building plans, colour and materials specifications, any assessment of compliance by Investa or the Covenant Administrator, their review, assessment or comment on the those documents or any other documents prepared by or on behalf of or provided by the Owner, does not result in the assumption of any obligation or liability by Investa or the Covenant Administrator and does not affect the Owner's obligations or absolve the Owner from its obligations and its responsibility to comply with these Design Guidelines.
+Owners, Designers and Builders should review these Design Guidelines in conjunction with the land sales contract.

+- 2. Avia Property Group may from time to time, in its absolute discretion, vary, relax or waive any of the requirements under these Design Guidelines.
 In the event that Avid Property Group allows a variation, relaxation or waiver of the application of the Design Guidelines, this will not set a precedent nor imply that any such action will apply again